altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 "Like algera, or the Walkers.
 He thinks there’s people that are more powerful than the Awakened.
-People behind the scenes controlling the awakened... or some smuggling thing happening between ‘realities’" *felix said - scoffing at the idea.*
+People behind the scenes controlling the awakened...
+Or some smuggling thing happening between ‘realities’" *Felix said - scoffing at the idea.*
 }
 {
 *Martha leaned in*
 "And that’s more crazy than the awakened?"
 "Well, Yes."
-~he started.~
+~He started.~
-"We’re gods, we control the hearts and minds of everyone... everyone."
+"We’re gods, we control the hearts and minds of everyone...
+Everyone."
 ~Felix was not angry - just...~
-~determined to believe that.~
+~Determined to believe that.~
 *Rossin shook his head, *
-"always the arrogance"
+"Always the arrogance"
-~he said sadly.~
+~He said sadly.~
 "We’d be able to control any Walker if they existed, which they don’t."
 }
 {